You’re in a store with tons of products in front of you.

 In recent years, many people have joined the natural skincare revolution.
 Tens of thousands have forsaken their Clean and Clear in favor of the fancier buy with the cute “cruelty-free” bunny.

-While the up-sale has worked on the majority, do any of us really know why natural skincare is better?
+While the up-sale has worked on the majority, do any of us know why natural skincare is better?

-If a skincare product is natural, it can actually make a world of difference for your skin.
+If a skincare product is natural, it can make a world of difference for your skin.
 Products that are natural play it safe and stay away from harmful ingredients that can cause unpleasant side effects to you, the environment, and even animals.

 Now, this is not to say that everything labeled “natural” is amazing for your skin.